dvsa/cvs-tsk-pull-test-results/README.md

 The projects has multiple hooks configured using [husky](https://github.com/typicode/husky#readme) which will execute the following scripts: `audit`, `lint`, `build`, `test` and format your code with [eslint](https://github.com/typescript-eslint/typescript-eslint#readme) and [prettier](https://github.com/prettier/prettier).

-You will be required to install [git-secrets](https://github.com/awslabs/git-secrets) (_brew approach is recommended_) and DVSA [repo-security-scanner](https://github.com/UKHomeOffice/repo-security-scanner) that runs against your git log history to find accidentally committed passwords, private keys.
+You will be required to install [git-secrets](https://github.com/awslabs/git-secrets) (_brew approach is recommended_) that runs against your git log history to find accidentally committed passwords, private keys.

 We follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) when we commit code to the repository and follow the [angular convention](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).